TheNewJavaman/example-cuda-app/readme.md

 Example of JCuda (Cuda native binary called from a Java runtime application)

+Some of this code was taken from my project [Flow Key Virtual Greenscreen](https://github.com/TheNewJavaman/flow-key-virtual-greenscreen).

 ## Important Files

 | File                                                                               | Description                     |